If you believe you have discovered a

 Identifiable Information (PII), Personal Healthcare Information (PHI), credit card data, or

-- You should only interact with test accounts you own or with explicit permission from the account
+- You should only interact with test accounts you own or with explicit permission

 - Do not engage in extortion.